diku-dk/futhark/docs/installation.rst

 simply pick the first one as always.
 On multi-GPU MacBooks, this is is the low-power integrated GPU.
 It should work just fine, but you might have better performance if you use the dedicated GPU instead.
+On a Mac with an AMD GPU, this is done by passing ``-dAMD`` to the generated Futhark executable.

 .. _`Homebrew`: https://brew.sh/